OmarHeshamShehab/FO_Customizations/README.md

 ### ConVehicleManagement
    - **Description**: This folder contains customizations and configurations related to vehicle management in D365 Finance and Operations.
 It may include modules for tracking, maintenance scheduling, and other vehicle-related functionalities.

-### CustomService
-   - **Description**: This folder holds the code and documentation for custom services developed for integration or custom business processes within D365 Finance and Operations.

 ### Halwani
    - **Description**: This folder includes customizations tailored for a specific client named Halwani.
 These customizations likely address unique business processes, reporting needs, or integrations required by the client.